-Many organizations pursue recognition by creating their own homegrown recognition programs.
-Small and medium organizations often rely on an internal team for creation, delivery, and execution to save money.
+Many organisations pursue recognition by creating their own homegrown recognition programs.
+Small and medium organisations often rely on an internal team for creation, delivery, and execution to save money.
 Some larger companies that could afford to hire outside experts choose to go homegrown anyway in the belief that by doing so the solution will better reflect their unique culture.
 Using internal resources can be an easy, budget-friendly way to make recognition happen.

 However, as with any initiative, homegrown recognition programs require a lot of work.
 Implementation often falls to an already busy HR department that doesn’t have the time to create a robust program.
 They may not have time to gather industry insights and best practices.
 They may lack the budget, tools, and expertise to make a program as meaningful and effective as possible.

 Depending on the size of the organisation, a homegrown approach to recognition may work well for a few years, until you outgrow it.
 But flying without a vendor makes it extra important to find and follow best practices in order to achieve recognition success.